asujaykk/Self-Driving-car/README.md

       Note: If your PC have resource constraints then please reduce batchsize to 8 or 16 to avoid 'OOM' error.

-##  5. Testing the model using behavior cloning project.
+##  5. Testing the model using Behavioral-Cloning project.

    1. Lauch the simulator in autonomous mode For testing the model.
    2. Run the pre-build simulator executable.